mattfarina/Coding-Standards/PHP.md

 Control structure can exceed 80 characters.
 They should be written simply and clearly.

+## Naming

+* Classes should be named in capital CamelCase.
+* Methods should be named in lower camelCase.

 ## Operators

 Operators that come between two values (e.g., +, -, =, !=, ==, >, <) shall have a space before and after the operator.